tocttou/tocttou.github.io/_posts/2018-02-17-better-error-handling-in-kotlin-with-either-type.md

 {% endhighlight %}

 In the above example, the `echo` function either returns an `Either.Success<String>` or an `Either.Error<Nothing>`.
 Depending upon the type of result, we can return an appropriate value from `doSomething`.
 We can also put any recovery mechanism here.
 The use `when` as an expression makes the compiler force us to consider all the possible values of `result`.

-This much implementation is roughly equivalent to the javascript example above, but has the additional benefit of being type safe.
-The above example would outright suck for cases where there are multiple such _fail-able_ statements one after another, and even more so if those statements depend on each other.
-We can do better.

 Let us make a special execution block named `attempt<T>`. `attempt` always returns an `Either<T>` value. `attempt` optionally takes a variable number of `Either<V>` values as an argument and checks whether any of them is of `Either.Error` type.
 If yes, it throws the exception back; if no, it calls the last argument to it, a lambda, with the given parameters.
 Multiple `attempt` blocks can be nested and finally we only need to handle the exception once in the end (and we are required by the compiler to handle it).
 Doing this with try/catch blocks would have required using an all encompassing try/catch block at the top level.
 Here is the code for the `attempt` block: